-Diamond Lil Davenport, a Klondike Gold Rush madam in Skagway, Alaska was said to have a million dollar smile because her teeth were studded with diamonds.
-Running one of the most lavish houses bordellos in the boomtown, she was said to have stood nearly six feet tall, was very attractive, and always sported an elaborate diamond collection, one of which was implanted into her teeth.
+Diamond Lil Davenport, a Klondike Gold Rush madam in Skagway, Alaska, was said to have a million-dollar smile because her teeth were studded with diamonds.
+Running one of the most lavish bordellos in the boomtown, she was said to have stood nearly six feet tall, was very attractive, and always sported an elaborate diamond collection, one of which was implanted into her teeth.

-Diamond Lil was born in Austria-Hungary on September 12, 1881, to a prominent Jewish family and was called Honora Ornstein.
-At some point, the family immigrated to the United States and settled in Montana where they worked in the cattle business.
+Diamond Lil was born Evelyn Hildegard in Austria-Hungary on September 12, 1881, to a prominent Jewish family.
+At some point, the family immigrated to the United States and settled in Montana, where they worked in the cattle business.

-She left home when she was just 12 years old and married a man who had an inheritance who introduced to the finer things in life.
+She left home when she was just 12 years old and married a man who had an inheritance and was introduced to the finer things in life.
 However, when he ran out of money, she left him.
-She then began to travel across the country, singing in saloons and her naturally booming voice made her the “toast of the town” in the many places she visited.
+She then began to travel across the country, singing in saloons, and her naturally booming voice made her the “toast of the town” in the many places she visited.

-When she was working for Alexander Pantages’ Vaudeville Circuit, she went to Skagway, Alaska during the Klondike Gold Rush.
+While working for Alexander Pantages’ Vaudeville Circuit, she went to Skagway, Alaska during the Klondike Gold Rush.
 There, she took the stage name of Diamond Tooth Lil.
-But when the vaudeville show moved on she stayed in Skagway and soon opened a “Luxury House” where she entertained only rich men who could pay handsomely for what she had to offer.
-By that time she was going by the name of Lilian Orinstein and it was here, that she first made a name for herself.
+But when the vaudeville show moved on, she stayed in Skagway and soon opened a “Luxury House” where she entertained only rich men who could pay handsomely for what she had to offer.
+By that time, she was going by the name of Lilian, and it was here that she first made a name for herself.